Magnogen/PalindromicPrimes/README.md

-# PalindromicPrimes
+# Primes
-Experiments with Primes that also happen to be Palindromes
+Experiments with Primes, Twin Primes, and those that also happen to be Palindromes.